Self-Affine Scaling of Earth's Islands: Introduction

 Efforts have been made to quantitatively assess the degree to which statistical scaling laws from the theory of self-affine surfaces match topographical data from Earth’s surface.
 One can obtain a local estimate of the Hurst exponent (or equivalently the fractal dimension) by fitting a variogram to elevation data \cite{mark1984,mcclean2000}, which describes the variation in elevation difference at two points as a function of the distance between the points.
 A Hurst exponent for the entirety of Earth’s surface has been estimated by fitting the cumulative distribution function of the areas of Earth’s islands, which is one of the four statistical laws we examine in this work.
 Kor\v{c}\'ak’s empirical number-area rule states that the number of islands with area greater than $A$ is proportional to $A^{-K}$, where $K$ was estimated to be $\sim0.65$ \cite{mandelbrot1975}.
 Mandelbrot observed that the ‘islands’ in a self-affine fractional Brownian surface follow an identical law, with $K = (2-H)/2$, which yields $H\sim0.7$ for the distribution of Earth's islands.
 The primary focus of this work is to fit three additional self-affine trends concerning the distribution of islands in order to understand how the estimated value of $H$ may vary depending on which geometric features are considered.

-This approach of fitting self-affine scaling laws to data has had success in the case of Earth’s lakes.
-Just as islands can be represented as regions of positive height in a random surface, bodies of water are, in a sense, upside-down islands, and can be represented by regions of negative height, though in some cases extra care must be taken to account for the fact that lakes do not in general lie at sea level, they are `embedded' in local depressions on a landmass.
-This curious symmetry between islands and lakes in a self-affine surface has been noted \cite{mandelbrot1983,russ1994}, however an extensive comparison between scaling behaviors of Earth's islands and lakes is lacking.
+Our study is motivated in part by recent work on the geomorphological scaling behaviors of Earth's lakes, along with the curious symmetry between `lakes' and `islands' in theoretical self-affine surfaces.
+Just as islands can be represented as regions of positive height in a random surface, bodies of water can be represented as regions of negative height and are thus, in a sense, upside-down islands \cite{mandelbrot1983,russ1994}.
+This is only strictly true for theoretical random surfaces; on Earth, lakes and other bodies of water do not generally lie at sea level, are embedded in local depressions on a landmass, are often hydrologically connected, and are affected differently by geomorphological processes like sedimentation and erosion than islands are.
+It is not known how these material differences between Earth's lakes and islands produce differences in their scaling behaviors.
 By fitting the volume-area relationship for Earth's lakes, \citeA{caelvollakes} estimated a Hurst exponent of $H=0.4$, as predicted from some topographic estimates of Earth's $H$ \cite{mark1984,mcclean2000}.
 A near-identical $H$ was estimated by fitting the maximum height-area relationship \cite{caelmaxlakes}, indicating robustness of the estimate.
 However, \citeA{caelsizelakes} also showed that the distribution of areas of lakes and their perimeter-area relationship instead followed scaling laws predicted by percolation theory, exemplifying how interactions of natural processes can produce multifaceted scaling behaviors.
 In the case of lakes, horizontal scaling relationships correspond to random placement of lake water and vertical scaling relationships correspond to the topographic variations on which this lake water is embedded.
 Might islands show a similar complexity, whereby self-affine topographic variations and geomorphological processes interact to produce distinct scaling relationships for different geometric features?